 Like any good family living with type 1 diabetes, we have a rule–Never Waste Blood!
 If you cut yourself, find a glucometer immediately.
 Never waste an opportunity to see if your blood sugar is high or low whether you have diabetes or not.

 As a family with one member having diabetes, you always wonder and worry about another family member being diagnosed.
 Cutting yourself is a great way to check and make sure that everyone is okay without the trauma of having them lance their finger.
 They are already traumatized by the cut so we make the most of it!

 I cut myself.

-I was drying off our blender when I was stabbed by one of its blades.
-I could feel the piercing of my skin, so like a good d-momma I squeezed my finger until a drop of blood formed.
+As I was drying off our blender I was stabbed by one of its blades.
+I could feel the piercing of my skin.
+Like a good d-momma I squeezed my finger until a drop of blood formed.

 He dropped the game he was playing, found a meter and quickly grabbed a test strip.
 It was so odd to see him moving my finger to the meter the same way I have done with his for years.
 As I watched his skill and confidence, the scene was strangely sad.